Gerontology is the multidisciplinary study of the mental, physical, and social traits of older people and how they are affected by the aging process.

 Gerontology nurses are certified registered nurses that specialize in caring for elderly patients.
 They focus on treating medical conditions that affect senior patients such as heart disease, mobility issues, and injuries.

-According to the U.S. Bureau of Labor Statistics, registered nurses earn a median annual salary of $75,330 with the highest earners receiving more than $116,230 a year.
-The Bureau of Labor Statistics also projects a 7% increase in employment in this field between 2019 to 2029.
+According to Economic Research Institute, the average salary for a gerontology nurse is $86,205, with the highest earners receiving more than $100k per year.
+The Bureau of Labor Statistics projects a 7% increase in employment in this field between 2019 to 2029.

 3. Intermediate Care Facility Manager